sngamos/Maple_Autocuber/README.md

 # Maple_Autocuber
 A simple python file for players who are too lazy to manually cube their familiars.
+Note: bot is created and tested for SWORDIEMS.
+However it should be able to work for all maplestory servers.
+Can be used to cube item potential lines with a little tweaking.

 HOW TO RUN BOT: